Happykiller/vergo_puppet/README.md

    docker-compose build
    docker-compose up -d
    ```
-   This will spin up a container named `vergo_puppet` and map port `3004` on your machine to port `8000` inside the container.
+   This will spin up a container named `puppet` and map port `3004` on your machine to port `8000` inside the container.
 Visit `http://localhost:3004/docs` to see the Swagger UI in production mode.

 ---